 The fourth degree burn classification is not always used, but when it is, it refers to the loss of muscle and even bone.
 In some cases, a fourth-degree burn is so severe that the person loses a limb.

 People can also suffer from chemical burns from alkalis and acids in the smoke from a fire or explosion.
 These chemicals can damage the skin, eyes, larynx, lungs, and other areas.
 As with thermal burns, these injuries can be fatal.
 When chemicals are a possible source or contributing factor in an explosion, the U.S. Chemical Safety Board (CSB) usually sends a team to investigate.
-This was done for the Didion Mill explosion in Cambria, Wisconsin, and the Loy Lange Box Company blast, which was caused by the failure of a pressure vessel, according to CSB.
+This was done for the Didion Mill explosion in Cambria, Wisconsin, the Loy Lange Box Company blast, and the Husky Energy oil refinery explosion in Superior, WI, where CSB investigators determined that the blast originated in the fluid catalytic cracking unit (FCCU).

 Complications From Burn Injuries